goldservice2017/THINKlab2018/README.md

 **Watson Compare and Comply:** _Element Classification_ makes it possible to rapidly parse through governing documents to convert, identify, & classify elements of importance.
 Using state of the art Natural Language Processing, party (who it refers to), nature (the type of element), & category (specific class) are extracted from elements of a document.

 Watson Compare and Comply: Element Classification is designed to provide:
-- Natural Language Understanding of Contracts and Regulatory documents
+- Natural Language Understanding of Contractual documents
 - The ability to convert programmatic PDF to annotated JSON
 - Identification of legal Entities and Categories that align with subject matter expertise

 Watson Compare and Comply: Element Classification brings together a functionally rich set of automated Watson technologies to convert & classify programmatic PDFs.
 It processes a PDF document into a structured HTML format, identifying sections, lists, footnotes, and tables.
 Then it parses the aforementioned elements and annotates them with domain-specific types and categories.
 Finally, surfacing these insights to the user in a JSON format.

 Watson Compare and Comply: Element Classification securely transmits your data performing encryption in flight and at rest.
-For information about IBM Cloud security, see theIBM Cloud Service Description.
+For information about IBM Cloud security, see the IBM Cloud Service Description.

 ---
 ## Getting Started